xpack/web-jekyll/_posts/releases/meson-build/2020-09-30-meson-build-v0-55-3-1-released.md

 ## Embedded Python

-To simplify dependency management, this release includes an embedded Python 3.8.5 instance.
+To simplify dependency management, this release embeddeds a Python 3.8.5 instance.

 The `meson` executable is a standard ELF/EXE which includes the Python